Humanist Party of Ontario

-The Humanist Party of Ontario (HPO) is an unregistered political party in Ontario, Canada.
+The Humanist Party of Ontario (HPO) was an unregistered political party in Ontario, Canada.
 The party has fielded candidates in the 1994 Toronto municipal election, the 1997 Toronto municipal election, the 1999 provincial election, and the 2003 Toronto municipal election.
-The HPO is a member of the Humanist International.
+The HPO was a member of the Humanist International.

 Ideology

 The party's philosophy has its roots in the current of thought known as New or Universal Humanism, which has been developed since the 1960s by Mario Rodríguez Cobos.
 The HPO argues that, "by the very fact of being human, people should have their basic rights met".